On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Fibre type in characteristic

 This family has discriminant

 Hence there is a unique specialisation with a fibre of type $I_{14}^*$ at $\mu=0$.
 This gives the claimed equation and discriminant for $S$ in any characteristic $p\neq 2$.

-\begin{Remark} It is immediate from the shape of $A, B, C$, that $S$ arises from a rational elliptic surface by quadratic base change and twisting.
-It follows that this fibration is uniquely determined by its configuration of singular fibres.
-The configuration is [7,1,1,III], if $p\neq 7$, and [7,II,III], if $p=7$. \end{Remark}
+\begin{Remark} It is immediate from the shape of the coefficients $A, B, C$ that $S$ arises from a rational elliptic surface by quadratic base change and twisting.
+It follows that this rational elliptic surface is uniquely determined by its configuration of singular fibres.
+The configuration is [7,1,1,III] if $p\neq 7$, and [7,II,III] if $p=7$. \end{Remark}